 Students who do not request a deferral and who do not matriculate in the original start semester must reapply and repeat entrance auditions and other requirements if wishing to enroll in a future semester.
-Students who are granted a deferral but who do not matriculate within one year of the original start semester must also reapply and repeat entrance auditions and other admission requirements.
+Students who are granted a deferral but who do not matriculate within one year of the original start semester must also reapply (and repeat entrance auditions and other admission requirements) if they wish to enroll in a future semester.